-REM sleep begins after the Non Rem Stage of deep sleep and it begins the portion of our sleep where rapid eye movement occurs and our dreams become vivid.
+REM sleep begins after the Non Rem Stage of deep sleep and it begins the portion of our cycle where rapid eye movement occurs and our dreams become vivid.
 Our muscles become more rigid and our breathing and heart rate can vary based on our dreams.
-They say REM sleep is also where our mind processes and files the days activites, and offers the most benefit for the replenishing of the mind.
+They say REM cycle is also where our mind processes and files the days activites, and offers the most benefit for the replenishing of the mind.

-Many people struggle with sleep disorders that can and often do prevent them from achieving REM sleep and completing their 90 minute sleep cycle.
+Many people struggle with sleep disorders that can and often do prevent them from achieving REM sleep and completing their 90 minute cycle.
 These disorders include: